A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that The Santa Clause 2 s a holiday movie in which Tim Allen brings back his spin on St. Nick.
-Some potty humor -- flatulence jokes, a brief close-up of the exposed rear end of the robotic Santa Claus replica (also played by Tim Allen).
+Parents need to know that The Santa Clause 2 is a holiday movie in which Tim Allen brings back his spin on St. Nick.
+Some potty humor is included, such as flatulence jokes and a brief close-up of the exposed rear end of the robotic Santa Claus replica (also played by Tim Allen).
 After chugging a large mug of cocoa, the robotic Santa does an exaggerated imitation of someone who has just had a shot of alcohol, talks of "feeling a little buzz."
 A teen character acts out by vandalizing school property.
-Some pratfall violence --a character falls over a railing and downstairs after trying to yank out his tooth by tying the tooth to a toaster and dropping the toaster.
-While the movie has strong, intelligent female characters, the elves (played by children) conform to 1950's-era stereotypes, with the boys creating toys and playing football while the girls deliver the cookies and cocoa.
-There are very few minority characters and the movie doesn't acknowledge any other religious or cultural holiday traditions.
+There's some pratfall violence: A character falls over a railing and downstairs after trying to yank out his tooth by tying the tooth to a toaster and dropping the toaster.
+While the movie has strong, intelligent female characters, the elves (played by children) conform to 1950s-era stereotypes, with the boys creating toys and playing football while the girls deliver the cookies and cocoa.
+There are very few minority characters, and the movie doesn't acknowledge any other religious or cultural holiday traditions.

 - Parents say

 - Kids say